Debrunya/casual/README.md

-# Rep for casual tasks and transfer beeween PCs
+# Rep for casual tasks and transfer files beetween PCs
-vkr imitations for queueing theory
+added vkr imitations for queueing theory